Tinnitus - Causes & Solutions

 What should I do if I have Tinnitus?

-Book an appointment in with us at the Manchester Hearing Aid Clinic where we will check if anything, such as earwax, is blocking the ear canal.
+Book an appointment in with us at the Manchester Hearing Aid and Earwax Removal Clinic where we will check if anything, such as earwax, is blocking the ear canal.

 We will ask you about your current health, medical conditions and treatments to find out if an underlying condition or medication is causing your tinnitus.
 We will then carry out some subjective and non subjective hearing tests to determine whether you have any hearing loss along with the tinnitus.